Taritha/.config/spicetify/Themes/README.md

 ## Notes:

-*   **These themes require you to have the latest version of Spotify and Spicetify.**
+*   **These themes require that you have the latest version of Spotify and Spicetify.**
-*   **To install Dribbblish, Turntable and Fluent themes - follow the instructions in their READMEs**.
+*   **To install Dribbblish and Turntable themes, follow the instructions in their READMEs**.
 *   **Spotify ad-blocked version is not supported.**

 ## Installation and usage